-Located in a dynamic landscape setting shaped by fire, Bedrock Campground is situated on a terrace above Fall Creek.
+Located in a dynamic landscape setting shaped by fire, Bedrock Campground is situated on a terrace above Fall Creek where the hillsides surrounding the camp offer an impressive fireweed bloom display during the summer months.
+There are 21 sites.
 Expect heavy use on summer weekends from visitors escaping high temperatures in nearby urban areas.
-Additionally, the hillsides surrounding the camp offer an impressive fireweed bloom display during the summer months.

 At a Glance

-Extra Vehicle Fee: $7 per vehicle, per night
+Extra Vehicles - $7 per vehicle, per night

 14 day limit

 Quiet hours: 10 pm to 6 am